Think before you tell your child you don't like Math or the way it is taught.

 You hate Math.
 You aren't good at it.
 You aren't going to college or into a career that needs Math.
 So why do you need to learn it?

 I think this quote from Purple Math sums it up beautifully:

 You didn't learn your alphabet all those years ago because you knew you'd be reading Moby Dick this semester.
 In the same way, you don't take algebra now because you know that you'll be factoring quadratics in ten years.
 You should take math and science courses now for much the same reason you learned your letters back then: to lay the foundation for bigger and better things to come, and to open up new opportunities for future pleasures and successes.

-Do YOUR homework: We are still in the workbook stage instead of a text book.
-My son’s teacher sends home his classwork a few days before they get the homework on the topic so parents can review it.
-I needed those worksheets done in class for the “doubles plus or minus one” method of addition.
+We are still in the workbook stage instead of a text book.
+My son's teacher sends home his classwork a few days before they get the homework on the topic so parents can review it.
+I needed those worksheets he did in class for the "doubles plus or minus one" method of addition.

 If your child has a textbook, read it, look through the examples, maybe go back a chapter or two if needed.